-This portal is managed and run by a team of academic lawyers and legal practitioners engaged in Extradition law.
-The team is based at the University of Parma and comprises:
+This portal is run and updated by an international group of academic lawyers and legal practitioners engaged in extradition law.
+The group organises a yearly reunion of extradition lawyers and has met regularly (once a year) since 2016.

 Members to the scientific commitee of the extradition expert group are :